-Austin, Texas May 3, 2005
+Austin, Texas June 24, 2005

-We have issued our report dated May 3, 2005 accompanying the consolidated financial statements of Meritage Technologies, Inc. and subsidiaries.
-We hereby consent to the incorporation by reference of said report in Amendment No. 2 to the Registration Statement of Perficient, Inc. on Form S-3 (File No. 333-123177) and to the use of our name as it appears under the caption "Experts."
+We have issued our report dated April 13, 2004 accompanying the consolidated financial statements of Meritage Technologies, Inc. and Subsidiaries appearing in Perficient, Inc.'s Current Report on Form 8-K/A dated August 30, 2004.
+We hereby consent to the incorporation by reference of said report in Amendment No. 3 to the Registration Statement of Perficient, Inc. on Form S-3 (File No. 333-123177) and to the use of our name as it appears under the caption "Experts."